 Rule 2: Get Mad Then Get Over It!

 OK, you’re mad–maybe even righteously so!
 So, instead of letting anger destroy you, use it to make constructive change in your organization or even in your life.
 Acknowledge and accept that you are angry and then use your anger in an effective manner for your own benefit and the benefit of others.

 Rule 3: Avoid Having Your Ego so Close to your Position that When Your Position Falls, Your Ego Goes With It!

 Your position is what you do to live, it is not who you are.
 Leaders that have “their egos in check” will lead from whatever position they hold.
 For them, a position is just a means to an ends–not the ends itself.
 You can always lead!

 Leaders are about making things happen.
 They continually ask, Why Not, when faced with the improbable.
 While one approach may not work, it can be done another way.
 Find the other way to make it happen!

-Rule 5: Be Careful Whom You Choose!
+Rule 5: Be Careful What You Choose!
+You May Get It!

 Rule 6: Don’t Let Adverse Facts Stand in the Way of a Good Decision.